mexem-review

 All clients€20,000Central Bank of IrelandInteractive Brokers Ireland Limited (IBIE), MEXEM Ltd

-MEXEM provides negative balance protection for forex spot and CFD trading, but only for retail clients from the European Union.
-Professional and non-EU clients are not covered by any negative balance protection.
+MEXEM offers negative balance protection for forex spot and CFD trading, but this safeguard applies only to retail clients based in the European Union.
+Clients classified as professionals, as well as those located outside the EU, do not benefit from any negative balance protection.

 Background